Conflict is normal in teams.

 Working with and managing people from different cultures is an extra challenge.

-This is especially true if the team leadership is not aware of what is causing the conflict and how best to manage it.
+This is especially true if the team leader is not aware of what is causing the conflict and how best to manage it.

 Here, we are not going to be looking at HOW to manage conflict but take a step back and first consider, WHY does conflict happen?